TreeMaker/TreeMaker/README.md

 ## Instructions

-The following installation instructions assume the user wants to process 2016 or 2017 miniAOD.
+The following installation instructions assume the user wants to process 2016, 2017, or 2018 miniAOD.

+For 2016 and 2017:
 ```
 wget https://raw.githubusercontent.com/TreeMaker/TreeMaker/Run2_2017/setup.sh
 chmod +x setup.sh